Binary integer programming for optimizing ebit cost in distributed quantum circuits with fixed module allocation: Experimental results

 The same algorithm and configuration described in Ref. \citep{andres2024distributing} were used for hypergraph partitioning.
 For the BIP solver, we used Gurobi 11.0.0 with a Named-User Academic License \citep{gurobi}.
 It is based on the \textit{branch-and-bound} paradigm for discrete optimization problems \citep{clausen1999branch, land2009automatic}.
-We outline the types of circuits considered in our experiments and show the results.
-In all the following examples, \textit{every} single run of the BIP solver resulted in an ebit cost less than or equal to the non-post-processed case, demonstrating stability and general applicability of our approach.
+Table~\ref{table:results_compact} outlines the types of circuits considered in our experiments and summarizes the results by reporting the \emph{maximum} and \emph{minimum} ebit-cost reduction (in \%) across all tested configurations for each family.
+Full results for every parameter setting are deferred to Appendix~\ref{sec:all_histograms_appendix}.
+Notably, the minimum reduction is nonnegative in all cases, i.e., the BIP post-processing never produces a worse ebit cost than the HP baseline in any run.

+\begin{remark} Our BIP post-processing is performed during offline distribution and therefore adds classical runtime compared to a baseline solver.
+However, since the goal is to reduce execution-time ebit consumption, this overhead is often amortized when a distributed circuit is run many times.
+In such cases, the one-time post-processing overhead may be outweighed by the repeated savings in ebit cost during execution.
+Moreover, our method reduces MS-GC to a BIP and then delegates optimization to a standard solver (Gurobi).
+In the current implementation, the largest instances solved in our environment are around $n=50$, $k=8$.
+The current scalability ceiling is primarily driven by solver capability on these instances.
+We plan to extend this regime by exploiting circuit-level local regularities to eliminate redundant variables and constraints and thereby accelerate the optimization, while leaving improvements to general-purpose BIP technology outside the scope of this manuscript. \end{remark}

+In what follows, we describe the experimental circuit families and their structures in detail.
+These benchmarks are largely divided into two categories: families of random circuits and families of structured arithmetic circuits.
+For each family we provide a representative circuit diagram.